joelalejandro/generator-pgsql/README.md

 - Return type
 - Procedural language
 - Security profile

+### yo pgsql:sequence
+Creates a sequence script, prompting for:

+- The sequence name
+- Whether the sequence will live in a schema or not
+- Minimum and maximum values
+- Increment step
+- Binding to a table column

 ### yo pgsql:build-script [--recompile]
 Compiles all of the SQL scripts in a single `build.sql` file, in this order: